ingahalpin/mini-ev-charging-esp32/README.md

-# Mini LEGO EV Charging Station Simulator
+# Mini EV Charging Station Simulator

-A playful, LEGO-based EV charging station that **simulates** an EV charging session (it does **not** charge a real battery).
-Kids “plug in” a LEGO car using a hidden button (or optional magnetic switch), and the station responds with clear feedback:
+A playful, building block based EV charging station that **simulates** an EV charging session (it does **not** charge a real battery).
+Kids “plug in” a car using a hidden button (or optional magnetic switch), and the station responds with clear feedback:

 - **LED status** (Idle / Connected / Charging / Finished)
 - **Live LCD readout** (state, kWh delivered, cost)